AmirMousavi-Dev/Taskino/README.md

 ## Some Of Insights of App is:

 ### This is the Home screen of the application.
-On this page you can see the tasks and the top bar has buttons to search for tasks, sort by priorities, etc. and you can delete them by swiping tasks horizontally.
+On this screen you can see the tasks and the top bar has buttons to search for tasks, sort by priorities, etc. and you can delete them by swiping tasks horizontally.

 # ![Home_Screen](https://github.com/codroid-ir/Taskino/assets/119420193/8d826f18-7561-4f98-845c-d2980012a867)